DerNoli/imacfan_linux/README.md

 </details>
 Since my sensor for CPU is TC0p and the GPU Sensor is TG0p i used following lines, as these represented the real temps best.

-CPU_TEMP="/sys/devices/platform/applesmc.768/temp10_input"
-GPU_TEMP="/sys/devices/platform/applesmc.768/temp23_input"
+alter the filenames in /usr/local/bin/macfan and macfantray file CPU_TEMP="/sys/devices/platform/applesmc.768/temp10_input" GPU_TEMP="/sys/devices/platform/applesmc.768/temp23_input"